mahavedalla/mahavedalla/docs/questions/sukha/did-the-buddha-acknowledge-a-gratification-in-sensual-pleasures.md

-# Did the Buddha acknowledge a gratification in sensual pleasures?
+Question: Did the Buddha acknowledge a gratification in sensual pleasures?
 Answer in Brief: -
  Category: Sukha
 Sutta References: -